-- Written Commitment to a Counterparty: Recipients must be able to demonstrate that the CMF Award is committed to each Project through a written, legally binding agreement to provide CMF financial assistance to a third party.
-Each Project Commitment shall specify the amount of CMF Award committed to a specific Project and be dated no later than the applicable Project Commitment Date.
+- Written Commitment to a Counterparty: Recipients must be able to demonstrate that the CMF Award has a Project Commitment to each Project through a written, legally binding agreement to provide CMF financial assistance to a third party.
+Each Project Commitment shall specify the amount of CMF Award allocated to a specific Project and be dated no later than the applicable Project Commitment Date.
 The third party in a written Commitment must be a developer, Project sponsor, qualifying Family, and/or borrower for the Project.
 An Affiliate of the Recipient is considered a third party if it is a separate legal entity from the Recipient.
 Commitment to a Homeownership Program is considered a Project Commitment. - Alternative Form of Commitment if No Counterparty: The CDFI Fund issued an Interim Rule (effective June 25, 2024) that, in very limited circumstances, provides an alternate method for demonstrating the CMF Award is Committed if there is no third party involved in the transaction.
 Section 4.3 of the Assistance Agreement describes the conditions for which an alternative form of Commitment may be used.
-See FAQ 1.5 and 1.6 below for more information.
-For prior Awards (FYs 2016 2023), a waiver issued by the CDFI Fund effective July 20, 2018, provides for this same alternative form of commitment. - Recommended Language: Per Section 3.4(d)(3) of the Assistance Agreement, as the Recipient commits to a project through a written Project Commitment, the CDFI Fund recommends that the Project Commitment document include language allocating CDFI Fund Award dollars to Eligible Project Costs.
+See Section "Commitment: Alternative form of Project Commitment if there is no counterparty" of the CMF Post Award Policy and Compliance Manual available on CMF's Compliance Resources and Reporting page for guidance on this topic. - Recommended Language: Per Section 3.4(d)(3) of the Assistance Agreement, as the Recipient completes written Project Commitments, the CDFI Fund recommends that the Project Commitment document include language allocating CDFI Fund Award dollars to Eligible Project Costs.